GeethaJey/COVID-TPR/README.md

 Potential Research Questions
 * How can we interpret the test positivity rate of a given region based on the characteristics of the population and interventions within that region?
 * How can the test positivity rate of a region be used inform decisions regarding testing and interventions?
+* How did the use of TPR as a key metric used for re-opening guidelines affect testing methods and population selected for testing?
 Original Questions
 * How we interpret test-positivity rates?
 * What factors about _testing_ policy affect this interpretation?

 Geetha's Questions
 * How does intervention policy affect COVID spread?
+* How well did the Global Health Security Index predict pandemic response?
+What factors of the index

 # Data Sources